Designing High-End Luxury Websites (UX, Visual Identity & Brand Experience)

 User experience in luxury websites operates on a fundamentally different principle compared to conventional web design.
 In most digital environments, UX is optimized for speed, clarity, and immediate action.
 Users are guided quickly towards conversions, with minimal friction and maximum efficiency.

-In luxury branding, this approach is not always appropriate.
+In luxury branding, this approach is not always appropriate, especially when compared with conversion funnel strategies.

 Luxury UX is not about reducing time.